Connect with us

 News

-EU Plans To Ban At Least Two-Thirds Of All Russion Oil Imports
+EU Plans To Ban at Least Two-Thirds of All Russian Oil Imports

 Image Source: VanderWolf Images / Shutterstock

-Following a European Council summit in Brussels, the leaders of the EU’s member nations agreed on a fresh package of sanctions against Russia.
-These sanctions include standouts such as kicking Sberbank off of the SWIFT system, banning Russian state-owned television broadcasters, and issuing individual sanctions for war crimes committed by Russian soldiers in Ukraine.
-One of the biggest changes, however, is a large-scale ban on the majority of Russian fuel imports.
+After a recent European Council summit in Brussels, EU member nations’ leaders reached an agreement on a new set of sanctions against Russia.
+These sanctions, designed to hit Russia hard, include expelling Sberbank from the SWIFT financial system, prohibiting Russian state-owned TV channels, and imposing individual sanctions for war crimes committed by Russian troops in Ukraine.
+One of the most impactful measures is a large-scale ban on the majority of Russian oil imports.

-“Agreement to ban export of Russian oil to the EU.
-This immediately covers more than 2/3 of oil imports from Russia, cutting a huge source of financing for its war machine,” explained European Council chief Charles Michel.
+European Council chief Charles Michel stated, “Agreement to ban the export of Russian oil to the EU.
+This immediately covers over two-thirds of oil imports from Russia, cutting off a substantial source of funding for its military operations.”

-Oil deliveries from Russian tankers will be banned in the northern part of the Druzhba pipeline, which primarily serves Poland and Germany.
-Southern sections of the pipeline will still receive oil, as countries like Hungary, Slovakia and the Czech republic still rely on Russian oil for a large portion of their energy concerns.
+The ban will prevent Russian tankers from delivering oil through the northern section of the Druzhba pipeline, which mainly supplies Poland and Germany.
+However, the southern parts of the pipeline will continue to receive oil as countries like Hungary, Slovakia, and the Czech Republic heavily rely on Russian oil for a significant portion of their energy needs.

 Image Source: VanderWolf Images / Shutterstock